Jobs and Queues Overview

 If errors occur when processing files, or if ZePrA detects non-supported file types, they are highlighted in red in the list Processed Jobs.
 If warnings occur during processing, file processing continues and the job is highlighted in yellow and labeled with a warning.
 Warnings show what action to take.

-Both the Pending Jobs and Processed Jobs lists can be sorted by ID, file Name, Queue and Status.
-Clicking on the ID column places the most recently processed job at the top, while clicking on the Status column places the files with errors and/or warnings at the top.
+The Queues list can be sorted by ID, file Name, Configuration, Jobs and Status.
+Clicking on the ID column places the most recently processed job at the top, while clicking on the Status column sorts the files according to their Priority.

 Right-clicking on jobs under Queues opens a context menu where the following options can be chosen: